selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 #### Passphrase
 * ` No Passphrase `:
 Informs if the wallet has a passphrase.
-Adding a passphrase is like adding an extra word to your mnemonic, it will change the wallet's fingerprint.
+Adding a passphrase gives you a whole other wallet and changes the fingerprint.

 ### Customize
 You can change any of the attributes before and after loading a wallet.